 - Food grains are directly purchased from farmers, assuring farmers with a greater price.

-How does TPDS function?
+How does the Public Distribution System (PDS) function?

-The steps involved are (1) Procurement of foodgrains (2) Storage of food grains (3) Allocation for families (4) Transportation of food grains.
+The steps involved are (1) Procurement of food grains (2) Storage of food grains (3) Allocation for families (4) Transportation of food grains.

-Procurement of foodgrains:
+Procurement of foodgrains

-- The center is responsible for procuring the food grains from farmers at a Minimum Support Price(MSP).
+- The center is responsible for procuring food grains from farmers at a Minimum Support Price (MSP).

 - The MSP is the price at which the FCI purchases the crop directly from farmers; generally, the MSP is higher than the market price.